kumarsomeshunos/personal-website-frontend/README.md

  - Udpate Dropdown component better, make it dynamic.
  - Udpate contacts and updates page, make it dynamic.

+> Use LLMs to generate configuration files for different personalities (themes)

 > Some tools I buit over the years in college (notes, pdf edit, handwritting, etc)